-- 5. The student is given a copy of the Warning Letter (Point 3), from their supervising DP, notifying him/her of the Tuesday afternoon SIP. - A copy of the Warning Letter is emailed to the student and parent. - The original Warning Letter will be sent home via mail (NESA Requirement)
+- 5. - A copy of the Warning Letter is emailed to the student and parent. - The original Warning Letter will be sent home via mail (NESA Requirement)

 The student is required to:

 - Let parents know about the SIP, which includes having the SIP notice signed and given to a senior coordinator at the time of the SIP. - Come to SIP prepared to complete the set work, on the following Tuesday, or as indicated on the SIP notice. - Continue attending every Tuesday until the work is complete and deemed satisfactory by the Classroom Teacher / Head Teacher.